code-joker/adherium/README.md

 The API would be designed with **performance and payload efficiency in mind**, since adherence dashboards often require frequent reads of time-series data.

----

-## Endpoints

-Rather than exposing a single generic endpoint, I would separate **controller medication** and **rescue medication** endpoints.

-Controller inhalers are typically used **daily and consistently**, and therefore drive the **adherence visualization**.
-Because they are accessed more frequently by the dashboard, isolating them allows us to return a smaller and more optimized payload.

-Rescue inhaler events are less frequent and often used during episodes, so they can be retrieved independently when needed.

 Additionally, the API should return data that is already prepared for analytical consumption.
 Whenever possible, the backend should handle transformations that would otherwise introduce duplicated logic across clients.

 For example, event data should be: